Melf11/AroioRC/README.md

 # AroioRC

-This App is a remotecontrol for the settings section running on the RaspberryPi based <a href="https://www.abacus-electronics.de/produkte/streaming/aroioos.html">ABACUS electronics AroioOS</a> products.
+This App is a remotecontrol for the settings section running on the <a href="https://www.raspberrypi.org">RaspberryPi</a> based <a href="https://www.abacus-electronics.de/produkte/streaming/aroioos.html">ABACUS electronics AroioOS</a> products.
 Without an aroio product you can navigate through the app but there will be no functionality. </br>
 <b>This app is in beta state and there is some more beautification and a few functionalitys left.</b>

 Thank you!